Kav-K/HomeAlarmPi/README.md

 HOMEALARMPI - Kaveen Kumarasinghe
 =============
+NEW ADDITION: TOuch Sensor: Touch sensor detects when a door is opened from the INSIDE and thus disables the alarm on open.
+It re enables it when the door is closed and considers it re-armed.
+A green LED and Beep notifies you of the re-arm.

 Monitors a doorway and sounds a buzzer and light when opened while armed.
 Uses RFID/NFC cards to disable it.
 Specific passphrases for disabling of the alarm can be set through the Write mechanism.
 Further comments exist in the code.

 The flexibility of this code means you can add multiple modules and/or remove multiple modules to be activated during an alarm event, one such example would be adding relays to trigger higher-power devices, adding stepper motors connected to